 What to do in Paros

-You’re in Greece, so grab your towel, sunscreen, book, hat, and glasses, and let’s head to the beach.
-On Paros, there are loads of choices.
-Even if you are in Paros for two weeks, you’ll be able to experience a new beach every day.
-Some are calm, some a bit windy (good for the windsurfers), some are organized, some wild – there is one to make everyone happy!
+You’re in Greece, so grab your towel, sunscreen, book, hat, and glasses, and let’s head to one of its beautiful beaches on this beautiful island.
+On Paros, there are loads of sandy beaches.
+Even if you are in Paros for two weeks, you’ll be able to experience a new beach with its crystal clear waters every day.
+Some are calm, some strong winds (good for the water sports), some are organized, some wild – there is one to make everyone happy!

-Here are a few of my personal favorites to start you off.
+Here are a few of my personal favorites and the best beaches on Paros island to start you off.

 Out of all of the Paros beaches, Kolymbithres Beach gets most of the press.
 Not surprising as it’s a wonder to behold.
-Misshapen rocks emerge from the seas like frozen waves.
-They are low enough to climb all over and are endlessly instagrammable.
+Misshapen rocks emerge from the Aegean sea like frozen waves.
+They are low enough to climb all over and these rock formations are endlessly instagrammable.
 There is a sandy beach next to the crazy outcrops and it’s only minutes from Naoussa.
-One caveat – it is small and can get quite crowded at the weekends, but it’s a must see if you are in Paros.
+One caveat – it is small and can get quite crowded at the weekends during high season, but it’s a must see if you are in Paros.